Alexandra Recreation Ground

 A recent project was fund-raising for a memorial bench for Makayah and Rosie, victims of the Lennard Road car crash in August, 2016.
 Local people very generously supported a Go Fund Me campaign with indivdual donations and fundraising activities and the bench was installed in the Second Rec in September, 2017.
 Two memorial trees, Kanzan flowering cherries, were planted nearby.
 The bench ribbon was cut by the Mayor of Bromley, Kathy Bance, during a moving ceremony.

 Another project was the planting of small orchards in both parks.
 Apples, pears and plums will be freely available in a couple of years.
 The Friends have appealed for volunteers to Adopt a Tree and water it in the summer months.
 This scheme is working well with about twenty volunteers for each park.
+In 2020 a copse of saplings was planted adjacent to the orchard.

 The Friends would like to thank Penny Read, Community Manager for Id Verde and Julian Fowgies, Arboricultural Manager for LBB, and Hugh Chapman, for their support in these projects.
 See link below for the website and how to join the Friends.